how a movie about cannibalism became the coming-of-age film of the year

 With ‘Raw,' director Julia Ducournau shows what eating human flesh can teach us about growing up and discovering our humanity.

-By now you've probably heard about Raw, Julia Ducournau's debut feature film about a young French cannibal.
-As soon as the first audience member fainted in a Toronto screening the movie was inducted into cinema lore.
+By now you're probably hearing about Raw, Julia Ducournau's debut feature film about a young French cannibal.
+As soon as the first audience member fainted in a Toronto screening, the movie was inducted into cinema lore.
 Hype and speculation swirled and horror fans salivated over the promise of a deplorable new benchmark in modern horror.
-Each new image of doe-eyed lead Garance Marillier's delicate, blood smeared face whetted appetites and turned stomachs.
+Each new image of doe-eyed lead Garance Marillier's delicate, blood-smeared face whetted appetites and turned stomachs.

-We watch central character Justine transform from a militant vegetarian to an emotionally conflicted teenage cannibal after being baptised by a forced taste of meat during a uni hazing ritual.
+We watch central character Justine transform from a militant vegetarian to an emotionally conflicted teenage cannibal after being baptized by a forced taste of meat during a college hazing ritual.
 Between bites she negotiates her own concept of control and battles the internal pull between human and beast.
-We called up Julia to talk about how she inverted some of the most familiar horror tropes to create one of the year's most anticipated examinations of identity, family, sex and vegetarian values.
+We called up Julia to talk about how she inverted some of the most familiar horror tropes to create one of the year's most anticipated examinations of identity, family, sex, and vegetarian values.